 Before we dive into the fundraising ideas, you need to make sure your school is ready and able to bring them to live and effectively raise money.
 Follow these best practices to make sure you get the most out of your school fundraising campaign.

-Even if you’ve crafted the best possible fundraiser for your students, one that has benefits for both the involved families and your school, you’re unlikely to reach your fundraising goals if you’re not communicating the opportunity sufficiently.
+Even if you’ve crafted the best possible fundraiser for your students, one that has benefits for both the involved families and your school, you’re unlikely to reach your fundraising goals if you’re not effectively communicating the opportunity.

-Communicate with supporters early, and frequently, to make sure every potential donor is aware of your fundraiser.
-The school year is a particularly busy time, with homework and after-school activities galore.
+In any case, communicate with supporters early and frequently to make sure every potential donor is aware of your fundraiser.
+The school year is a particularly busy time with homework and after-school activities galore.
 Make sure your fundraising opportunities aren’t getting lost in the mix by communicating regularly.

 Educate donors about matching gifts!